 - It’s your fourth DUI in 10 years

 - You have a prior felony DUI on your record

-Have you been charged with DUI?
-We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call (310) 862-0199 and get your free consultation today.
+Have you been charged with misdemeanor DUI?
+We can connect you with an experienced Los Angeles DUI lawyer and get you a 100% free consultation.
+Please fill out our convenient contact form or call our team for your free consultation today.